 THE SHORT STORY

-Season is pastor, radio host, author, speaker, wife, mom, but importantly a daughter of the Most-High King and a Joy Bringer.
+Season is a pastor, radio host, author, speaker and Joy Bringer!
 After spending over 30 years as a professional performer on the stage (from the time she could walk) the Lord called her into full-time ministry.

-She is passionate about releasing freedom and joy to the glory of God.
-Season dreams big and prays even bigger.
-Currently writing her first book that will lead others to become Joy Bringers, she also hosts her own radio show on 102.5 The Vine as well as a daily joy bringer feature.
-With big faith, Season and her powerful husband Kris are always ready with a yes to whatever and wherever the Holy Spirit leads.
+Season has her Masters of Divinity from Bethel Seminary, and is the Pastor in the Free Methodist denomination.
+She dreams big and prays even bigger.
+With big faith, Season and her husband Kris are always ready with a yes to whatever and wherever the Holy Spirit leads.
 While full of life and joy, she also is almost always full of iced tea.

 THE LONGER STORY